Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

-# The IEEE International Conference on Multimedia & Expo (ICME) 2026 Large Language Model Low-Precision Efficient Computation Challenge
+# The IEEE International Conference on Multimedia & Expo (ICME) 2026 Large Model Low-Precision Quantization Challenge

 This challenge is an official challenge track of the
 **IEEE International Conference on Multimedia & Expo (ICME) 2026**.